 Here’s a step-by-step guide to creating a professional, tax-compliant invoice with Parpera:

 Based on the hundreds of conversations with freelancers, sole traders and members of our community, we understand the need to make the registration process as streamlined as possible.
-With Parpera, you can register and open your sole trader bank account in under 10 minutes!
+With Parpera, you can register and open your sole trader business account in under 10 minutes!

 We offer a 30-day free trial, so you won’t have to commit to paying immediately (and cancelling is as easy as clicking a button).